SciKit-Surgery/scikit-surgerytutorial02/doc/09_Releaseing.rst

    git branch --merged | grep -i -v -E "master|main" | xargs git branch -d git push origin main

-Wait until the continuous integration tests have finished on WEISSLab.
-You should now be able to visit your code on readthedocs or WEISSLab and see three green boxes, showing that your code is tested (with 100% coverage) and that the docs are building.
+Wait until the continuous integration tests have finished on GitHub.
+You should now be able to visit your code on readthedocs and see three green boxes, showing that your code is tested (with 100% coverage) and that the docs are building.
 To anyone considering using your code this would be very encouraging.